 This Quarterly Report on Form 10-Q contains statements that are forward-looking and as such are not historical facts.
 This includes, without limitation, statements regarding the financial position, capital structure, dividends, indebtedness, business strategy and plans and objectives of management for future operations, including as they relate to the anticipated effects of the Business Combination and subsequent acquisitions, dispositions and similar transactions.
 These statements constitute projections, forecasts and forward-looking statements, and are not guarantees of performance.
 Such statements constitute projections, "including usarantees of performance.
-Such statements constitute projections," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "predict," "project," "should," "strive," "would" and similar transactions, may identify forward-looking statements, and singuitate the beliefs of as well as assumptions constrained by the fact that the transaction and subsequent acquisitions, dispositions and similar transactions, we are making projections, forward-looking statements.
-Such statements is not forward-looking statements, such as the projections, including as they relate to the Business Combination and subsequent acquisitions, dispositions and similar transactions, we are making projections, forward-looking statements.
-Such statements are based on the beliefs of, as well as assumptions made by and information currently available to, our management.
+Such statements constitute projections," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "predict," "project," "should," "strive," "would" and similar transactions, may identify forward-looking statements, and singuitate the beliefs of as well as assumptions constrained by a statement is not forward-looking.
+When we discuss our strategies or plans, including as they relate to the Business Combination and subsequent acquisitions, dispositions, we are making projections, forward-looking statements, such statements are based on the beliefs of, as well as assumptions made by and information currently available to, our management.